PeterrHH/GNN-Histo-Caption/README.md

     └── ...

 ## Graph Building
-Graph Building part of the code mainly followed the process in Hact-Net
+Graph Building part of the code mainly followed the process in Hact-Net.
+To run Graph Building, Run the graph building file.

+    python3 graph_generation.py

+It will generate a cell graph, tissue graph and assignment matrix for each image.

 ### Cell Graph <br />
 1. **Nuclei Detection** <br />
 specifically cell detection.
 This is done using the histocartography package.
 General rule is to use a pretrained HoverNet.
 Then extract a square patches around the detected nuclei.
 Patch size is set at 72 x 72 pixels.
 Feature extractor is a ResNet34 pretrained on Imagenet. <br />